MicrosoftDocs/playfab-docs/playfab-docs/personas/bi.md

 Getting to know your players and their behavioral patterns in your game is critical to increasing retention, engagement and monetization.

-The goal of this document is to help bring you up to speed on how PlayFab empowers your business intelligence, and to quickly dive you into the tool sets that we provide.
+The goal of this document is to help bring you up to speed on how PlayFab empowers your business intelligence, and to quickly immerse you in the tool sets that we provide.

 In general, you can analyze what players are doing in your game by following their event patterns.
-In PlayFab, these come from **PlayStream** events.
+In PlayFab, these come from PlayStream events.

-**PlayStream** is an event processing system that unifies the entire data flow from your game into a single event stream.
+PlayStream is an event processing system that unifies the entire data flow from your game into a single event stream.
 You can then visualize and take actions on that stream in real time.

 <img alt="Analytic Dashboards" src="images/analytics-dashboard.png" width="500" />

-## Create a PlayFab Account
+## Create a PlayFab account

-Before you can call any PlayFab **API**, you must have a [PlayFab developer account](https://developer.playfab.com/en-us/sign-up).
+Before you can call any PlayFab API, you must have a [PlayFab developer account](https://developer.playfab.com/en-us/sign-up).
 If you already have a PlayFab account, you can skip this step.

 ![PlayFab - Create your account](images/playfab-create-account.png)